 Different garden shed or summer houses manufacturers take different views on the type of floors they put in their buildings.
 Reputable and knowledgeable manufacturers will ensure the type of material used and the general construction will last a very long time.
 Some of the cheaper mass marketed garden sheds makers cut all the costs to the bone to make the price as cheap as possible.
 Nothing overly wrong in that, or for you to buy one of these cheap sheds, IF, you are only looking for your new garden building to last a few years, maybe before you move house.

-The shed floor itself would normally consists of floor joists which would sit onto your base and attached to the floor joists would be the floor itself.
+The shed floor itself would normally consist of floor joists which would sit onto your base and attached to the floor joists would be the floor itself.
 There are an array of different materials used for this, some of which are, in my view as a garden shed manufacturer of over 33 years, totally suited to outdoor buildings and some which should NEVER be used on outdoor buildings.

 The materials which are best to be used are proper tongue and grooved boards made from solid timber.
 There are also moisture resistant particular boarded floors made to V313 standard which are also 100% suitable for outdoor use.
 These boarded floors are similar to what you would get in a kitchen or bathroom in a brand new house.
 With the moisture resistant built in these will withstand everything the elements will throw at it.